“Solace” polish hill river riesling 2022

 Tension is the word here.
 That focus, that furrowed brow of concentration exudes sophistication.
 Slatey, riverstone minerality and a cool steeliness add further strings to its bow.
 Green apples and Bickford’s lime cordial follow hot on the tail of bath powder aromas.
 A delicious green apple crunch and precise acidity just sizzles.
 Wow!
 This is next level.

-Wine Pilot Review by Ray Jordan
+Wine Pilot review by Ray Jordan

 Polish Hill River really does have a distinctive character in this region.
 This is a cracking good riesling that is part of Neil Pike’s retirement portfolio.
 Talcy citrus with a lime and lemon thing on the palate.
 There’s a slightly talcy acidity with a crunchy slaty minerality creating a lip smacking finish.

-Score: 95/100, Cellar: 12 years
+Score: 95 points, Cellar: 12 years

-Wine Pilot Review by Ken Gargett
+Wine Pilot review by Ken Gargett

 Palest yellow in colour, this is perfumed, elegant, refined, focused, balanced and immaculately structured.
 We have notes of lemons, spices, florals, a hint of bath salts and talc, river stones and minerals.
 A very fine, lacy palate – silk captured in a glass with great length and more evidence of the spectacular 2022 vintage.
 Bracing acidity, which never intrudes, the finish lingers and lingers while always maintaining intensity.
 Drink for ten to fifteen years, probably more.
 Pikey, who apparently now refers to himself as ‘Old Limey’, sees it as one of the best wines he has ever made.
 Who am I to contradict Old Limey?
 Pair this with a plate of oysters and that is magic that not even Dumbledore could match.
-97p.
+97 points

-Winefront Review by Gary Walsh
+Winefront review by Gary Walsh

 Watervale v Polish Hill is an interesting thing.
 More structure in Polish, more flavour and obvious charm in Watervale.
 Or something like that.